intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 ## **Loading a Keras model into BigDL**

 A Keras model definition in __JSON__ file can be loaded as a BigDL model.
 You can also load saved weights in __HDF5__ file to the model.
 See [here](https://faroit.github.io/keras-docs/1.2.2/getting-started/faq/#how-can-i-save-a-keras-model) on how to save the architecture and weights of a Keras model.

-We can use the API `load_keras`directly to load the keras model into BigDL.
+The API `load_keras` can be used directly to load the Keras model into BigDL.

 ```python
 from bigdl.nn.layer import *